 if the system is nonintegrable~\footnote{More precisely, the level-spacing distribution obeys $P_\mathrm{WD}(s)$ when the given system does not have time-reversal symmetry.
 When the system is nonintegrable and time-reversal invariant, its level spacing distribution obeys the Gaussian $\beta$ ensemble with $\beta=1$, i.e., $P(s) = \frac{\pi}{2}se^{-\frac{\pi}{4}s^2}$.}~\cite{bohigas1984characterization,kundu2023signatures}, and it obeys the Poisson distribution

 if the system is integrable or many-body localized~\cite{buijsman2019random}.
 Figure \ref{fig:xxz_leveldist} shows that $P(s)$ of the energy spectrum of $H_1$ in the sector with $Y=0$ obeys the GUE Wigner-Dyson distribution rather than the Poisson distribution.
-It suggests that this Hamiltonian is neither integrable nor in a many-body localized phase.
+This suggests that the Hamiltonian is neither integrable nor in a many-body localized phase.

-Having established the non-integrability of the model, we now turn to the construction of QMBS in this model.
+Having established the non-integrability of the model, we now turn to the construction of QMBS.
 Our target states are the tilted N\'{e}el states parametrized by $\alpha \in \mathbb{C}$: